 Hutch’s bike shop is one of original bike shops in Bend, Oregon dating back to 1981.
 Today, Hutch’s has three stores — two in Bend and one in Redmond.

 Owner Jim Lewis has been instrumental in the local cycling community and helped expand and grow the cycling community over the decades.
 Jim expanded the Hutch’s business, opening a multi-sport automotive rack system store in Bend creatively named Rack-N-Roll.

 Hutch’s is a full-service family owned business providing bikes, bike services and automotive rack systems for Central Oregon.
 These include gravel, road, mountain, city and youth bicycles.
 Hutch’s employs 20 full-time employees and up to 50 employees in the summer season.

-We believe that bicycle retail can be an enjoyable experience, filled with inspiring ideas and amazing outcomes.
-A place where a community of like minded individuals can come together to share knowledge, solutions and fun.
+At Project Bike we believe that bicycle retail can be an enjoyable experience, filled with inspiring ideas and amazing outcomes.
+A place where a community of like-minded individuals can come together to share knowledge, solutions and fun.
 All of this, wrapped up in an interactive environment.

 Our goal is to engage with all customers in a way that not only puts them on a great bike, but also inspires them to take on a new adventure.
 We want riders, new and experienced, to come to Project Bike to share and experience cycling culture at its core.
 This means good service, quality products, a supportive community, encouraging passion and assistance for all levels of riders.